 Transactions are created by users which call an API on the AvalancheGo full node or create them using a library such as AvalancheJS.
 Vertices are created when nodes batch incoming transactions together or when accepted transactions from a rejected vertex get reissued and added to the DAG.
 A vertex's parents are chosen from the virtuous frontier, which are the nodes at the tip of the DAG with no conflicts.
 It's important to build on virtuous vertices because if we built on non-virtuous vertices there would be a higher chance that the node would get rejected which means there's a higher chance it's ancestors get rejected and we would make less progress.

 Conflicting transactions are not guaranteed to be live.
-That's not really a problem because if you don't want your transaction to not be live then don't issue a conflicting transaction.
+That's not really a problem because if you want your transaction to be live then you should not issue a conflicting transaction.

 Avalanche works for linear chains too.
 The protocol is largely the same as above, but each vertex has only have one parent.
 This gives a total ordering of vertices.
 This is useful for certain applications where one needs to know if a transaction came before another transaction, such as with smart contracts.
 Snowman is the name of Ava Labs' implementation of the Avalanche consensus protocol for linear chains.